Readiness

 A readiness assessment is not an inspection; it is a conversation meant for problem solving and improving situational awareness.
 Our goal is to complete a readiness assessment for each building on campus and for off-campus affiliate locations.

-Our team will conduct a walkthrough of your space, review occupant behaviors, and identify ways to apply active assailiant survivor actions in a real environment.
+Our team will conduct a walkthrough of your space, review occupant behaviors, and identify ways to apply active assailant survivor actions in a real environment.
 Email schaible@umbc.edu to schedule a readiness assessment for your facility.
 Objectives:

 • Identify potential solutions and resources that can improve readiness for all building occupants.